JosephEoff/josepheoff.github.io/_posts/2021-05-15-howtosolder-17-headset.md

 The solution used in factories is a [solder pot.](https://en.wikipedia.org/wiki/Dip_soldering)  That's a heated ceramic pot with molten solder in it.
 You just dunk the tips of the wires in the solder and it melts the lacquer off and tins the strands (making them stick together) all in one step.

-I don't own a solder pot, and I don't expect you do, either.
+I don't own a solder pot and I don't expect you do, either.

 I do have a soldering iron, though - and so do you.
 A soldering iron can ["pinch hit"](https://en.wikipedia.org/wiki/Pinch_hitter) for a solder pot.
 It isn't as quick and easy as with a solder pot, but it works the same way.